Affliction Warlock PvP Rotation and Playstyle (Dragonflight 10.2)

 team but close to your healer.
 Make sure you coordinate

-when you will be using this so your team can position themselves accordingly.
+when you are using this, so your team can position themselves accordingly.

 You will want to use this when the enemy team is using their offensive